oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

      ![5-post-installation-sql-developer-web-extension](./images/lab-2/5-post-installation-sql-developer-web-extension.png " ")

-<sup a href="#sup-1" class="skip-link">1</sup>Visit the [Setting up Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) reference page for available configuration options and features of VS Code.

 2. Restart your VS Code session
 3. Navigate to the Oracle SQL Developer for VS Code extension (located in your Activity Bar)

    ![6-creating-your-first-sql-developer-web-extension-connection](./images/lab-2/6-creating-your-first-sql-developer-web-extension-connection.png " ")

-4. Click the <kbd>Create Connection</kbd> button, begin entering in your FreeSQL connection details.
+4. Click the <strong>Create Connection</strong> button.
+Enter your database connection details.

    ![7-entering-your-free-sql-credentials-for-new-connection](./images/lab-2/7-entering-your-free-sql-credentials-for-new-connection.png " ")

+<p></p>

-:warning: **Important:** Make sure you click the checkbox to "Save Password."
+> &#9888; **Important:** Make sure you click the checkbox to "Save Password."
 The MCP server requires this saved password to establish a SQLcl connection on your behalf.

-5. Choose **Basic** as the Connection Type, enter in your details.
+5. Choose **Basic** as the Connection Type.
+Enter in your details.

-6. Click the <kbd>Test</kbd> button to test your connection.
-When the test succeeds, click the <kdb>Save</kbd> button.
+6. Click the **Test** button to test your connection.
+When the test succeeds, click the **Save** button.
 This will save your connection, but not connect.

    ![8-entering-your-free-sql-connection-type-information](./images/lab-2/8-entering-your-free-sql-connection-type-information.png " ")